topo-gps/ios-manual/en/waypoints/waypoint_remove.rst

    :width: 320px
    :alt: Waypoints remove Topo GPS

-   *Removing a waypoint’.*
+   *Removing a waypoint.*

-If you press ‘Remove’ the waypoint will be removed from your device.
+If you press ‘Remove’ the waypoint and all its photo's will be removed from your device.

 If you have enabled :ref:`iCloud synchronization of waypoints <ss-routes-synchronize-icloud>` the waypoint will also be removed from iCloud and from all devices that are synchronized with the same iCloud account.